FOLFIRINOX

 DPD-deficiency

 Fluorouracil (5FU) is broken down in the body by an enzyme called dihydropyrimidine dehydrogenase (DPD).
 Some people have lower amounts of the DPD enzyme, which is known as DPD-deficiency.
 People with DPD-deficiency can have side effects that are much worse than usual.
-These include infections, runny poo (diarrhoea) and feeling or being sick.
-You will have a blood test to check for DPD-deficiency before you start chemotherapy.
+These include infections, severe runny poo (diarrhoea) and feeling or being sick.

 Common side effects